How To Relieve Back Pain

-Many people don’t take the time to learn the science about how and why we feel pain but its very important.
-Check out this page for education videos and this is important in understand that pain is an output of the brain and often doesn’t correlate with tissue damage.
+Many people don’t take the time to learn the science about how and why we feel pain but it’s very important.
+Check out this page for educational videos this is important to understand that pain is an output of the brain and often doesn’t correlate with tissue damage.

-If you are concerned that your back pain maybe associate with severe tissue damage then this can make pain much work.
+If you are concerned that your back pain maybe associated with severe tissue damage then this can make pain much worse.
 Book in for your free discovery call because reassurance regarding your symptoms could get you on your way to recovery sooner.

 How To Relieve Back Pain: Sleep Pattern

-You should aim to get 7-8 hours per night and understand that anything less that 6 hours is considered sleep deprivation and is likely to have serious health and mental health consequences.
+You should aim to get 7-8 hours per night and understand that anything less than 6 hours is considered sleep deprivation and is likely to have serious health and mental health consequences.